Links on Android Authority may earn us a commission. Learn more.

 You’ll also get better performance, more camera features, improved battery life, and better durability with the iPhone 13 series.
 The software experience will stay the same, though, and the iPhone 11 cameras are more than good enough even in 2022.

-Unless you need the latest and greatest processing package and cameras, you can probably hold on to the iPhone 11 for at least another year.
-That said, the great trade-in values may not last much longer, with Apple offering up to $500 for the iPhone 11 Pro Max.
+Unless you need the latest and greatest processing package and cameras, you can probably hold on to the iPhone 11 for a while longer.
+That said, the great trade-in values may not last much longer.

 iPhone 13 vs iPhone XS, XS Max, and XR